Skip to content

 We’re in a workplace culture crisis.
 After years of hardship, many of us in leadership are numb to the current situation, leaving us thinking, “It is what it is.”
 However, if you’re different — if you’re someone who’s looking to improve your workplace culture, it may feel like you’re pushing a boulder uphill.

 It also goes without saying that your employees aren’t thriving either.
 We’ve never seen more dissatisfied employees than right now.
-In fact, employee happiness is at a 4-year low, according to SHRM, an HR management association.
+In fact, employee happiness is at a 4-year low, according to the Society for Human Resource Management (SHRM).
 And there’s many contributing factors, including inflation, inconsistent return-to-office policies, layoffs, ever-evolving regulatory requirements, and ever-increasing employee expectations.

 However, it’s not all doom and gloom.
 There is hope.